 Clear plastic mailing tubes are used as a method for delivering literature, samples, and promotional materials.
-They have heavy thick walls designed to endure the rugged handling of the mail service and come in a wide variety of lengths and diameters.
+They have heavy, thick walls designed to endure the rugged handling of the mail service and come in a wide variety of lengths and diameters.

 Banking makes use of plastic tubing in two ways.
-The long tubes that reach from the teller to the customer are made of thick walled sturdy plastic.
-The carriers that carry the customer‘s transaction through the tubes are also made of sturdy thick walled plastic.
+The long tubes that reach from the teller to the customer are made of thick-walled, sturdy plastic.
+The carriers that carry the customer‘s transaction through the tubes are also made of sturdy thick-walled plastic.

 Plastic is a major part of the construction of automotive parts.
 Plastic tubing is used for fuel lines and fuel fillers for its flexibility and endurance.

-Medical tubing is used to deliver fluids to and from the body and is made from small complex custom plastic extrusions.
-It has to be produced in an isolated environment away from any possibility of contamination.
+Medical tubing is used to deliver fluids to and from the body and is made from small, complex custom plastic extrusions.
+It has to be produced in an isolated environment, away from any possibility of contamination.
 Medical grade tubing is manufactured with single, dual, or triple lumens and cut to lengths or made into reels.

 The two methods for the manufacture of plastic tubing are extrusion and pultrusion.
 The difference between the two methods is how the molten plastic moves through the die.
 With extrusion, the molten plastic is pushed through the die, while with pultrusion, it is pulled through.

 There are several steps to the extrusion process.
-The main ingredient is a polymer resin, which is referred to as nurdles, pellets, granules, flakes, or powder, that are fed into a hopper mounted on the extruder‘s barrel.
-The resin descends the feed throat of the hopper into the barrel that has a screw that moves the resin toward the die.
-During its movement down the barrel, pushed along by the screw, the resin is slowly heated to a melting temperature.
+The main ingredient is a polymer resin, which is referred to as nurdles, pellets, granules, flakes, or powder, that is fed into a hopper mounted on the extruder‘s barrel.
+The resin descends through the feed throat of the hopper into the barrel that has a screw that moves the resin toward the die.
+During its movement down the barrel, pushed along by the screw, the resin is slowly heated to melting temperature.
 Extrusion uses highly technical equipment to control the temperature, speed, force, tension, and time of the process.

 Flexible and rigid tubing is formed using the extrusion process.
 In coextrusion, two or more materials can be combined to form tubing with a rigid core and flexible exterior.

-As explained in the video, modern extrusion is monitored by computerized equipment to ensure the final cross section perfectly matches the engineered profile.
+Modern extrusion is monitored by computerized equipment to ensure the final cross section perfectly matches the engineered profile.

 Pultrusion, like extrusion, is a continuous feed process used to produce a tubing profile.
 Unlike extrusion, pultrusion pulls reinforced fibers that have been wetted in a thermoplastic resin through a die.
 Polymerization happens as the fibers go through the die.

-Acrylic tubing is clear, impact and UV resistant, and half the weight of glass.
+Acrylic tubing is clear, impact and UV-resistant, and half the weight of glass.
 It is used in a wide variety of applications from lighting to various industrial processes.

-PVC tubing is chemical, corrosion, abrasion, and wear resistant with excellent flexibility.
+PVC tubing is chemical, corrosion, abrasion, and wear-resistant with excellent flexibility.
 It is used in several industrial applications.

 The main difference between CPVC and PVC is CPVC‘s higher corrosion resistance at higher temperatures.